Frequently asked questions

-Can the Wellbeing Service write an extenuating circumstances letter to support an extension for exams or coursework?
+Can the Wellbeing Service write a personal circumstances (formerly called extenuating circumstances) letter to support an extension for exams or coursework?

 I have finished my course; can I still access the Wellbeing Service?

 Does the Wellbeing Service recommend any private practitioners?

 We are able to suggest that you look at a local directory or the BACP website to find a counsellor with expertise in the area you are wishing to focus on, or you may wish to contact a local charity much as Bristol Mind.